Aconcagua Gear List

 Hooded topcoat (optional but recommended) that adapts to your shape so you can use the rest of the base layers.
 Hoods are optional but recommended.

-The breathable mid-layer upper, made of a lightweight, breathable fleece-like fabric, is used to keep warm in cold conditions or over the lightweight base jersey in icy conditions.
-Polar Tec Power Stretch, Polar Tec PowerGrid, or Patagonia's R1 can work very well.
-A snug contoured fit is always recommended.
+The breathable mid-layer upper, made of lightweight, breathable fleece-like fabric, keeps warm in cold conditions or over the lightweight base jersey in icy conditions.
+Polar Tec Power Stretch, Polar Tec PowerGrid, or Patagonia's R1 can work well.
+A snug, contoured fit is always recommended.

 Diver or synthetic shirt

-A diver in fleece or thick synthetic shirt is not necessary if you have a fleece jacket, but you can bring it, so you don't always wear the same jacket.
+A diver in fleece or thick synthetic shirt is unnecessary if you have a fleece jacket, but you can bring it, so you don't always wear the same jacket.

-A soft-shell breathable jacket that is wind-and-weather resistant is a key to the mountaineering layering system.
+A softshell, breathable, wind- and weather-resistant jacket is key to the mountaineering layering system.
 We recommend a hooded model.
-It should fit well over your mid-layer top and base layer tops.
-A breathable soft-shell jacket that is wind-resistant and constructed of woven or knit polyester & nylon.
+It should fit nicely over your mid-layer top and base-layer tops.
+A breathable softshell jacket that is wind-resistant and constructed of woven or knit polyester & nylon.

-Softshell allows you to avoid donning a hard-shell waterproof jacket until necessary- ensuring greater freedom of movement and keeping your body drier and more comfortable than inside a moisture-trapping hard shell.
-Softshell is preferred over fleece since they are less bulky, shed moisture and repel snow better, and have a more dynamic temperature comfort range.
+Softshell allows you to avoid donning a hard-shell waterproof jacket until necessary, ensuring greater freedom of movement and keeping your body drier and more comfortable than inside a moisture-trapping hard shell.
+Softshell is preferred over fleece since it is less bulky, sheds moisture better, repels snow better, and has a more dynamic temperature comfort range.

 Wind shell

 A wind shell without insulation adds extra protection and weighs less than 8oz/230g.
-It is also useful as a 3rd layer use on approaches.
+It is also helpful as a 3rd layer used in approaches.

-On the summit day or cold days, it may not be enough as a 3rd layer.
+It may not be enough on the summit day or cold days as a 3rd layer.
 Optional.

 - Coat (feather)